 Gold: The Midas Touch

 The Coronavirus pandemic put a financial strain on more than 50 million people around the globe.
 In times like these, people tend to liquidate their assets.
 The biggest strength of gold is its ease of liquidity into cash.
 In April, in the city of Bangkok, people lined up outside gold stores to sell it off for cash.
-No wonder, gold is touted as a safe haven eh?
+No wonder gold is touted as a safe haven, eh?

-Gold’s established system for trading, weighing and tracking is pristine.
+Gold’s established system for trading, weighing, and tracking is pristine.
 It’s very hard to steal it, to pass off fake gold, or to otherwise corrupt the metal.
-Universal acceptance also makes gold a sought after asset.
-Gold has almost no correlation with assets like currencies, and stock indices such as the S&P 500.
+Universal acceptance also makes gold a sought-after asset.
+Gold has almost no correlation with assets like currencies and stock indices such as the S&P 500.
 For decades, investing in gold has been the standard for those looking to guard against stock market downturns.
 Hence even when the pandemic hit and stocks took huge losses, gold made it through without incurring a big hit.

 In the long term, gold has proven to be a stable investment.
 It has been shown to increase in value over time, and the price of gold often rises when the economy is in a recession.
 Because it has been used for many years as a form or backing of the currency, it is a stable investment in that way as well.

 With this being said, there are certain factors you need to be wary of before investing in gold.
-Things like inflation, interest rates, income growth, consumer confidence and tail risk all factor into the price of gold at any given time.
+Things like inflation, interest rates, income growth, consumer confidence, and tail risk all factor into the price of gold at any given time.
 The positioning of derivatives and price momentum can have an impact on the price of gold.

-Bitcoin: The digital gold?
+Bitcoin: The Digital Gold?

 One major concern for investors looking toward bitcoin as a safe haven asset is its volatility.
-One need look only to the price history of bitcoin in the last two years for evidence.
+One needs to look only at the price history of bitcoin in the last two years for evidence.
 At its highest point, around the beginning of 2018, bitcoin reached a price of about $20,000 per coin.
 Right at the beginning of the Coronavirus pandemic, the price fell to $3,000.
 Although it has again risen to nearly $11,300 per coin currently, it is likely to rise and fall more.

 Innovations in Blockchain technology are quietly shifting the paradigm of physical gold ownership.
 By leveraging this new technology, Tether Gold (XAUT) and other gold-backed stablecoins are fulfilling the economic purpose of physical gold ownership while overcoming many of the traditionally associated challenges.

-Yes, Gold currently is valued higher than bitcoin by most.
+Yes, Gold is currently valued higher than Bitcoin by most.
 But only time shall tell if the first cryptocurrency in the world holds its own.
 For now, you tell us if you would invest in Bitcoin or Gold.